Tag Archives

 “The Good Shepherd” by James Tissot

-Confused by stalwart evangelical Christian support for Donald Trump?
-Don’t be.
-Organized religious movements, especially those of the Christian variety, are only nominally “religious” or faith-directed.
-They are, in fact, political movements.
-Always have been; they started that way.
-We aren’t confused by U.S. Chamber of Commerce support for Trump, for example.
+We aren’t confused by U.S. Chamber of Commerce support for President Trump, for example.
 These captains of industry don’t like the guy either; it’s not clear they ever respected him as “a businessman” (I mean, who bankrupts casinos?
-That’s really hard to do).
+That’s really hard to do and not impressive).
 But the Chamber anticipated that Trump, as president, would deliver policy outcomes that would keep American corporate interests rich and powerful.
 The Chamber’s support for Trump doesn’t confuse us at all.

 The president’s evangelical Christian support is identically political and transactional.